 Wine stuffs & booze traveler.
 Asst.
 Winemaker Napa: Harvests in St. Helena, Sonoma, Paso Robles, Santa Lucia Highlands, Saint-Estephe BDX, Casablanca Chile, Cha...

-Just enough oak, just enough acidity, just enough creaminess, more tropical notes than I prefer for a chard, especially Sonoma coast.....just enough points — a year ago
+Just enough oak, just enough acidity, just enough creaminess, more tropical notes than I prefer for a chard, especially Sonoma coast.....just enough points — 2 years ago

 Anthony had this a year ago